App version: 0.1.0

 Which Is Better?

-The below table highlights some of the pros and cons of nonpurpose loans:
+The following table highlights some of the pros and cons of nonpurpose loans:

-Interest rates can be relatively lowCan be difficult to meet collateral maintenance requirements during market downturns
+It can be difficult to meet collateral maintenance requirements during market downturns.

 The Pros of Nonpurpose Loans

-Below we highlight some of the pros of nonpurpose loans:
+Below are some of the pros of nonpurpose loans:

 Flexibility

 Nonpurpose loans give borrowers the flexibility to spend the funds on almost anything other than buying or carrying margin stock.
-Borrowers can get approved relatively quickly and may use the nonpurpose credit to finance a dream vacation or home repairs, among other things.
+Borrowers generally receive quick approval and can use nonpurpose credit to finance a dream vacation or home repairs, among other things.

 Interest

-Borrowers can get relatively low interest rates on a nonpurpose loan.
-These loans may feature no closing costs and may provide the borrower with hundreds of thousands of dollars in financing, if not millions.
+Borrowers can get relatively low interest rates on nonpurpose loans.
+These loans may save the borrower hundreds, or thousands of dollars in financing costs.

 Securities as Collateral